Nivethitha167/Password-generator/README.md

 # Password-generator
-+ This web application generates password using HTML, CSS and JAVASCRIPT.
++ This web application generates password with the maximum length of 15.

 ## Languages Used
 + HTML